pihedron/biosphere/README.md

 ### Authentication System

 The website not only serves content but also allows users to register accounts.
+This authentication measure was put in place to discourage users from spamming reports through the report page.

+### Community Reports

+Users can register an account and submit anonymous reports so that nearby volunteers can discover them.
+Volunteers within a 50 km distance of the incident location can then act on these reports.

 ## Challenges

 Initially, I intended this project to be a mobile application.
 However, I had to move my idea to a web application because targeting mobile devices introduced many complications that would make the development of my product slow.
+Though, making a website still came with its own set of challenges.

+### Database

+This was my first time using Firebase, so it took me some time to navigate the documentation and get used to the Firebase ecosystem.
+My unfamiliarity with Firebase led me to run into bugs associated with **location filtering**.
+I spent many hours trying to debug why my geopoint queries weren't working but thanks to a Reddit post I was able to fix it.

+### Time Constraint

+I was not used to building a website within time constraints because I work on multiple hobby projects in parallel that usually span over months.
+Participating in this hackathon was a new experience for me as I couldn't code all the features I wanted in time.
+This was partly affected by my decision to do this solo.

 ## Achievements